How to Start Romeo and Juliet: Act 1 Activities

 Read more

-Ten Tips for a Successful Reading Workshop
+Drop Everything and Read: Ten Tips for Successful Reading Workshop Lesson Plans

 I have come to admit that my students get more out of the books they choose to read on their own than almost anything I assign to them.
 I also know that their lives don’t always allow them time to get lost in a book while they are surrounded by a quiet, calm atmosphere.
 So when I can, I structure in some time for independent reading workshop including writing regular reading responses based on one of two different structures.